 We are on board, the fashion carousel is going to spin again!

-Although the world is in turmoil at the moment, all the positive, wonderful emotions I have experienced at Apparel and Clothing Trade Fairs over the years, can’t be deleted from my memory.
+Although the world is in turmoil at the moment, all the positive, wonderful emotions, and relationships I have experienced at Apparel and Clothing Trade Fairs over the years, can’t be deleted from my memory.
 Below I share my thoughts, the basic subject matter of which doesn’t change in time or space.

 Once again, I feel pleasantly excited and rejoice at these milling people and roaring bouts of laughter from all sides.
 I have entered the exhibition hall of another International Clothing Trade Fair!
 I’m wandering between the booths of different clothing brands and gaze at the stands full of garments.
 Half a year has passed – how time flies!
 We are on board, the fashion carousel is going to spin again!
 But is it really starting now, at this moment?

 Usually, buyers of the collections don’t think about how many working hours it takes for these passively hanging items of clothing to reach the viewers – everyone has their job to do.
-At the same time, it is exciting to know how many months novice designers as well as experienced designers, clothing product developers and sample batch producers have laboured to make another coat, skirt or blouse to catch the eye of buyers and later, adorn their wearer!
+It`s a result of all strategic partners’ cooperation.
+At the same time, it is exciting to know how many months novice designers, as well as experienced designers, clothing product developers, and sample batch producers, have labored to make another coat, skirt, or blouse to catch the eye of buyers and later, adorn their wearer!
 In fact, each item has its secret story to tell.

 …what has been the trigger for the idea of their next collection